-Thanksgiving Sensory Bin
+Thanksgiving Sensory Tub

 We have included affiliate links to some of the products and resources as an associate we may earn from qualifying purchases.

-Sensory Bins are a great way to integrate conversations, play and sensory activities and allow children of different ages to play side by side.
+Sensory Bins are a great way to integrate conversations, play, and sensory activities and allow children of different ages to play side by side.

-Materials Needed for the Thanksgiving Sensory Bin
+Materials Needed for this Thanksgiving Sensory Play Idea

 - Large storage bin